WSU-kduncan/f23cicd-Mechree/README.md

 GitHub Secrets Guide: [GitSecrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)
 ## GitHub Tags ##
-- to push a tag use the command in your repo 'git push origin <tag>'
+- to push a tag use the command in your repo `git push origin <tag>`
-- to generate a tag on the current branch use 'git tag <tagname>'.
-To do the same with an annotation use 'git tag -a <tagname> -m "Message"'
+- to generate a tag on the current branch use `git tag <tagname>`.
+To do the same with an annotation use `git tag -a <tagname> -m "Message"`
 **_NOTE_** You must must push your tags after creating them on your local version of the repo.

 ## Behavior of Github Workflow